 CWFMR's Program Overview

-Our Residency Program provides full spectrum Family Medicine training including OB, integrated behavioral health, osteopathic medicine, procedural training and inpatient pediatric and adult medicine.
+Our Residency Program provides full spectrum Family Medicine training including OB, integrated behavioral health, osteopathic medicine, procedural training, inpatient pediatric and adult medicine.

 Learn, Serve, and Enjoy!

 Our Residency Program gives residents a chance to work together and learn about the systems they work in, and how to make meaningful changes that improve the care of their patients.